Welcome to Green Livelihoods

 • Energy auditing

-C4L continues to regard this skill as a huge opportunity for unemployed youth to start a business.
-C4L has already trained over 300 youth how to install solar water heaters.
+C4L regards Solar skills as a huge opportunity for unemployed youth to start a business.
+(Not necessarity to get a job but to create an enterprise that will multiply into several related jobs.)
+C4L has already trained over 300 youth how to install solar water heaters, and 50 in basic electrical skills.

 How do you eat an elephant?